Shattajit/Transportation_System/README.md

 - Admin login: Allows admin to manage the whole system.

-- Request management: Enables users to create a request based on transportation availabality.
-This includes features for entering details, tracking the status of buses, and generating invoices.
+- Request management: Allows users to submit a request based on the availability of transportation.
+This provides functions for inputting data, monitoring bus status, and creating invoices.

-- Tracking and tracing: It includes features for tracking the status of request, such as whether they have been accepted or are still in transit.
+- Tracking and tracing: It has tools for monitoring requests' statuses, including whether they have been approved or are still in route.

 - Reporting and analysis: Provides users with the ability to print reports